 Please sign below, as confirmation that you've read the syllabus and that you will discuss with the instructor any issues that you consider confusing, problematic, or open to dialogue with the entire class.
-If your discussion is of a personal nature, please make an appointment with me, rather than discuss it during class.
+If your discussion is of a personal nature, please make an appointment with us, rather than discuss it during class.

 Please print name

-Signature
+ignature

-Date
+ate